dotnet/docs-maui/docs/user-interface/layouts/custom.md

 All .NET MAUI layouts have a single backing view on each platform:

-- On Android, this backing control is `LayoutViewGroup`.
+- On Android, this backing view is `LayoutViewGroup`.
-- On iOS and Mac Catalyst, this backing control is `LayoutView`.
+- On iOS and Mac Catalyst, this backing view is `LayoutView`.
-- On Windows, this backing control is `LayoutPanel`.
+- On Windows, this backing view is `LayoutPanel`.

 When a platform requests the measurement of one of these backing views, the backing view calls the <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> method.
 This is the point at which control is passed from the native layout system to .NET MAUI's layout system. <xref:Microsoft.Maui.Controls.Layout.CrossPlatformMeasure%2A?displayProperty=nameWithType> calls the layout managers <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> method.
 This method is responsible for measuring child views by calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout.
 The view measures its native control, and updates its <xref:Microsoft.Maui.IView.DesiredSize> property based on that measurement.
 This value is returned to the backing view as the result of the `CrossPlatformMeasure` method.
 The backing view then does whatever internal processing it needs to do, and returns its measured size to the platform.